pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Quotation marks are not necessary for `NEW_NAME`.

-* `[dd-DUE_DATE | dt-DUE_TIME]` are of the same formate when creating
+* `[dd-DUE_DATE | dt-DUE_TIME]` are of the same format when creating
   event-like task.
 Please refer `event` command for reference.

 #### Examples

 * `edit 00128 dt-5pm`

   Edit deadline with unique index of `00128`'s due time to 5 pm.

 * `edit 00128 dd-23/11/2016`

   Edit deadline with unique index of `00128`'s due date to 2016 23th November.

 ### Mark a floating task/deadline as done/finished: `fin`